humdrum-tools/humdrum-documentation/tool/urrhythm/index.md

 An \"Other\" (signified by the letter \`O\') is any beat that is not a Note (N) or a syncopation (S).

-It is recommended that output files produced using the **urrhythm** command should be given names with the distinguishing \`.urr\' extension.
+It is recommended that output files produced using the <span class="tool">urrhythm</span>
+command should be given names with the distinguishing \`.urr\' extension.